Advil Ibuprofen, 200 mg, Coated Tablets - 24ea

 - UPC: 30573015020

 Do not take more than directed.
-Adults: Take 1 tablet every 4 to 6 hours while symptoms occur.
-If pain or fever does not respond to 1 tablet, 2 tablets may be used, but do not exceed 6 tablets in 24 hours, unless directed by a doctor.
+Adults and children 12 years and over: Take 1 tablet every 4 to 6 hours while symptoms persist.
+If pain or fever does not respond to 1 tablet, 2 tablets may be used.
+Do not exceed 6 tablets in 24 hours, unless directed by a doctor.
 The smallest effective dose should be used.
-Children: Do not give to children under 12 unless directed by a doctor.
+Children under 12 years: Ask a doctor.
 Read all warnings and directions before use.
 Keep carton.
-Store at 20-25 degrees C (68-77 degrees F).
-Avoid excessive heat 40 degrees C (above 104 degrees F).

-Allergy Alert: Ibuprofen may cause a severe allergic reaction which may include hives; facial swelling; asthma (wheezing); shock.
-Alcohol Warning: If you consume 3 or more alcoholic drinks every day, ask your doctor whether you should take ibuprofen or other pain relievers/fever reducers.
+Allergy alert: Ibuprofen may cause a severe allergic reaction which may include: hives, facial swelling, asthma (wheezing), shock.
+Stomach bleeding warning: Taking more than recommended may cause stomach bleeding.
+Alcohol warning: if you consume 3 or more alcoholic drinks every day, ask your doctor whether you should take ibuprofen or other pain relievers/fever reducers.
 Ibuprofen may cause stomach bleeding.
 Do not use if you have ever had an allergic reaction to any other pain reliever/fever reducer.
-Ask a doctor before use if you have had problems or side effects with any pain reliever/fever reducer; stomach pain.
-Ask a doctor or pharmacist before use if you are under a doctor's care for any continuing medical condition; taking other drugs on a regular basis; taking any other product containing ibuprofen, or any other pain reliever/fever reducer.
+Ask a doctor before use if you have: problems or serious side effects from taking pain relievers or fever reducers; stomach problems that last or come back, such as heartburn, upset stomach, or pain; ulcers; bleeding problems; high blood pressure, heart or kidney disease, are taking a diuretic, or are over 65 years of age.
+Ask a doctor or pharmacist before use if you are: under a doctor's care for any serious condition; taking any other product containing ibuprofen, or any other pain reliever/fever reducer; taking a prescription drug for anticoagulation (blood thinning); taking any other drug; taking aspirin for cardioprotection.
 When using this product take with food or milk if stomach upset occurs.
-Stop use and ask doctor if an allergic reaction occurs.
-Seek medical help right away; fever gets worse or lasts more than 3 days; pain gets worse or lasts more than 10 days; stomach pain occurs with the use of this product; the painful area is red or swollen; any new or unexpected symptoms occur.
+Stop use and ask a doctor if: an allergic reaction occurs.
+Seek medical help right away; pain gets worse or lasts more than 10 days; fever gets worse or lasts more than 3 days; stomach pain or upset gets worse or lasts; redness or swelling is present in the painful area; any new symptoms appear.
 If pregnant or breast-feeding, ask a health professional before use.
 It is especially important not to use ibuprofen during the last 3 months of pregnancy unless definitely directed to do so by a doctor because it may cause problems in the unborn child or complications during delivery.
 Keep out of reach of children.
 In case of overdose, get medical help or contact a Poison Control Center right away.
-Do not use if seal under bottle cap is imprinted with Sealed for Your Protection is broken or missing.